hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/models/affiliate_link.md

         AffiliateLink(promotion_link="https://example.com/promotion", source_value="")

 # Important:  Since the code only defines the class structure,
-# these tests effectively demonstrate that the class *can* be instantiated
+# these tests effectively demonStarte that the class *can* be instantiated
 # with correct data and raises errors for invalid data, but they don't
 # test *any* logic within the class itself, as the class itself has no methods.
 # If the AffiliateLink class had methods like `get_promotion_link`, `validate`,